These are some of the general factors and concerns as they apply to industrial property and your inspection as a commercial real estate agent.

 - What is the load tolerance of the warehouse floor for heavy vehicles, what are the dimensions of the floor surface slab and does it provide ease of access for loading vehicles and trolleys?

-- What are the dimensions between the supporting roof columns of the building?
-This will dictate the types of storage and pelleting load area which may affect any future tenant occupancy.
+- What are the dimensions of the supporting roof columns of the building?
+This will dictate the types of storage and palleting load area, which may affect any future tenant occupancy.

 - Is the building fully compliant with health, safety, and fire regulations?
-It may be necessary for you to visit the local building authority to check this.
+You may need to visit the local building authority to check this.

 - Is the internal warehouse suitably lined and insulated given the property usage that is expected?

-- Does the office area provide a good quality presentation, services, amenities, and business environment which will support the tenant in their future occupancy?
+- Does the office area provide a good quality presentation, services, amenities, and business environment to support the tenant’s future occupancy?

 - Is there any asbestos in the building, and if so, is it documented and maintained within regulatory and legislative management practices?